-U.22 Vietnam stops
+U.22 Vietnam stopped

 Coach Troussier has one last battle at SEA Games 32, competing for the bronze medal with the Myanmar U22 team.

 U.22 Vietnam has tried hard, but as Mr. Troussier mentioned, the gap in real combat experience with less than 20 top matches in the past 6 months cannot be filled with just a few training matches before the tournament.
-Before the match against U.22 Indonesia, U.22 Vietnam was still in a state of both playing and correcting.
+Until the match against U.22 Indonesia, U.22 Vietnam was still in a state of both playing and correcting.
 Coach Troussier used the strongest lineup right from the first match against U.22 Laos.
 That is, unlike his predecessor, Mr. Troussier did not hide his cards or hide his troops.
-Partly because of the limited force, but the rest is because with young players, they have to go out on the field with all their might, and correct any mistakes.
+Partly because of limited forces, but the rest is because with young players, they have to go out on the field with all their might, and correct any mistakes.

 U.22 Vietnam could not control the game despite having one more player.